 Unfortunately, it is possible for gastroenterologists and surgeons to miss SSPs when doing a colonoscopy as they can be very difficult to see.
 They can be flat and indistinct and may blend in with the surrounding lining of the colon.

 Colon cancer can start in an SSP.
 When cancer develops in an SSP, it usually starts in an area of abnormal growth called dysplasia.
 For this reason, all SSPs are examined carefully for any signs of dysplasia.
 Some pathologists divide dysplasia in an SSP into low and high grades, however, this is not currently recommended.

 All SSPs require complete removal at colonoscopy but the presence of dysplasia may require a quicker repeat colonoscopy if the removal wasn’t complete on the first visit.

-If there is cancer within the SSP, the pathology report must indicate the distance of the cancer from the margin (the point at which the adenoma was attached to the colon).
+If there is cancer within the SSP, the pathology report must indicate the distance of the cancer from the margin (the point at which the polyp was attached to the colon).